nilsonholger/bvs/Readme.txt

 'git pull' and 'git stash pop' in the base and submodule directories.
 To ensure it is not messing with your own stashes, it will record where it had to do a 'git stash' and to a 'git stash pop' in those recorded locations only.
+WARNING: if you do a direct pull in a submodule, be sure you know what you are doing, especially since you might loose your own config settings etc.